 Every router type is a little bit different and the access to the administration area depends on the IP address used by the router for network communication.

-Most of the time, when you get a new router the provided installation instruction contains the IP address that the router use.
+When you get a new router, the provided installation instruction contains the IP address that the router use.

 However, if you forgot the router’s IP here is a tutorial that helps your find it.

 Next, you should enter the default username and password (or the one that you set up during the installation).